 a.
 The Act: the Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW); b.
 Student: the student who is registered at Maastricht University, for the purpose of attending the courses and/or taking the exams and the examination of the study programme; c.
-Academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year; d.
-Programme: the master's study programme as meant by article 1.1, consisting of a connected unit of programme components; e.
-Course/Module: a study unit of the study programme as meant by the Act, a study unit of the study programme as meant by the Act, including a Practical Training;

-a practical exercise, as meant by article 7.13, paragraph 2, sub f.
-Tutorial Group g.
-Practical Training: a module that provides practical exercise, as meant by Article h.
-Exam: the exam as part of the examination as meant by article 7.10 of the Act;
+Academic year: the period from 1 September of a calendar year up to and , including 31 August of the following calendar year; d.
+Programme: the master's study programme as meant by article 1.1, - consisting of a connected unit of programme components; e.
+Course/Module a study unit of the study programme as meant by the Act, such as a course, a practical training or an elective course; f.
+Tutorial Group a practical exercise, as meant by article 7.13, paragraph 2, sub Meeting: d of the Act; g.
+Practical Trainir , g 7.13, paragraph 2, sub d of the Act h.
+Exam: II.
+ExaIII. the exam as part of the examination as meant by article 7.10 of the final examination for the master's study programme;